 top of page

 Building your family through surrogacy is a beautiful and deeply personal journey.
-For LGBTQIA+ parents, it often comes with unique considerations - from navigating country-specific legal frameworks, to choosing the right surrogacy agency, to deciding on donors or reciprocal IVF.
+For LGBTQIA+ parents, it often comes with unique considerations - from navigating country-specific legal frameworks, to choosing the right surrogacy agency, to deciding on donors or even exploring reciprocal IVF when surrogacy isn’t required.

 I’m Olga Pysana, founder of The Surrogacy Insider.
 My mission is clear: I work exclusively for you - the intended parents.